1968 NCAA College Division football season

 The 1968 NCAA College Division football season was the 13th season of college football in the United States organized by the National Collegiate Athletic Association at the NCAA College Division level.

 Conference standings

 Rankings

 College Division teams (also referred to as "small college") were ranked in polls by the AP (a panel of writers) and by UPI (coaches).
 The national champion(s) for each season were determined by the final poll rankings, published at or near the end of the regular season, before any bowl games were played.

-College Division final polls
+Small college final polls

 In 1968, the wire services disagreed as to the champion.
 UPI picked San Diego State (9–0–1) as number one, while the AP panel chose North Dakota State.
 San Diego State did not play in the postseason, while North Dakota State later won the Pecan Bowl to finish 10–0.